ebi-jdispatcher/webservice-clients/csharp/README.txt

 Development Platform
 --------------------

-Thye code base is packages as a MonoDevelop 2 solution.
-This is importable into Visual Studio.
+Thye code base is packages as a Visual Studio 2005 solution.
+This is importable into Visual Studio 2008, and usable in MonoDevelop and SharpDevelop.

 The solution contains a number of projects:
   - AbstractWsClient: a abstrct defintion of a tool web service client